Recommended Coverage for Technology in Montana

 Technology businesses in Montana face risks that can move quickly from an operational problem to a client dispute.
 A data breach, phishing incident, malware event, or other cyber attack can trigger data recovery work, customer notifications, privacy violation concerns, and legal defense costs.
 If your company stores customer credentials, payment details, or source code, the response can be more complex than simply restoring systems.
 For SaaS providers and IT consultants, downtime or a service outage may also lead to client claims, settlement demands, or allegations of professional errors and negligence.

 Montana’s business environment adds another layer of planning.
 The state has 38,600 business establishments, and 99.2% are small businesses, so many technology firms are operating with limited staff and limited margin for disruption.
 That makes coverage limits, bundled coverage, and business interruption terms especially important when a cyber event interrupts client service.
-Montana is regulated by the Montana Commissioner of Securities and Insurance, so businesses should verify that their policy structure fits local requirements and contract expectations rather than assuming a standard form will cover every exposure.
+Montana is regulated by the Montana Commissioner of Securities and Insurance, so businesses should verify that their policy structure fits local requirements and contract expectations rather than assuming a standard form may cover, subject to policy terms every exposure.

 Location matters too.
 Billings, Missoula, and Great Falls account for the largest industry employment centers in the state, and companies serving clients across those markets may need broader liability coverage, legal defense support, and carefully chosen policy limits.
 Wildfire and winter storm conditions can also affect continuity planning, which makes network security, data recovery, and excess liability planning part of a practical risk strategy for Montana tech firms.